Search This Blog

 Tips for Collegiate Drinkers

-So if collegiate drinking is not “the” problem, but rather the drinking “some” collegians do is, here are a couple suggestions to minimize the likelihood of untoward consequences should you choose to drink:
+So, if college drinking isn't the problem, but rather the drinking some students do is, here are a few suggestions to reduce the risk of adverse consequences if you decide to drink.

-2. Students are creatures of habit.
-A routine of consuming “X” drinks at a sitting can yield the perception that “X” is moderate consumption, especially if friends are also drinking “X” or “X+1, 2, etc.” Consider your “routine” consumption.
-Multiply your “usual” amount by the number of days a week you drink.
-Multiply that by the number of calories per drink—90 for lite beer, 130 regular beer or “per shot” in a mixed drink (do not forget to add calories for any mixer).
-The total is the number of calories consumed in a week/month/year.
-To get exact calorie readings for 100 different beers, visit http://www.beer100.com/beercalories.htm (remember that 12-oz of beer = 350 ml).
+2. Students tend to develop habits.
+Drinking a certain amount of "X” drinks in one sitting can create the illusion that “X” is moderate intake, especially if friends are also drinking “X” or “X+1, 2, etc.” Think about your usual drinking habits.
+Multiply your typical amount by the number of days you drink each week.
+Then, multiply that total by the calories per drink: 90 for light beer, 130 for regular beer, or "per shot" in a mixed drink (don't forget to include calories from mixers).
+The result is your total calorie intake per week, month, or year.
+For accurate calorie counts for 100 beers, visit http://www.beer100.com/beercalories.htm (keep in mind that 12 ounces of beer equals 350 ml).

-3. Track your drinking over a couple typical weeks.
+3. Track your drinking over a couple of typical weeks.
 Once you have a baseline, divide the number of drinks by the hours spent consuming them.
-This is your “drinks per hour” ratio.
-Once the pace has been determined, for example, “4/hr,” consider if you were to have a drink every 20 minutes instead of every 15.
-By simply adding 5 minutes between drinks you affect a 25% reduction in drinks consumed for the evening - from 4 per hour to 3.
-What happens if you add 15 minutes between drinks...50% reduction in alcohol consumed.
+The resulting number is your "drinks per hour" ratio.
+Once the pace has been determined, for example, "4/hr," consider if you were to have a drink every 20 minutes instead of every 15.
+By adding 5 minutes between drinks, you realize a 25% reduction in drinks consumed in the evening—from 4 per hour to 3.
+What happens if you add 15 minutes between drinks?
+A 50% reduction in drinking.

-4. Next, explore creative ways to add those 5 - 15 minutes between drinks...drink a nonalcoholic beverage like bottled water between alcoholic beverages, don't stand next to the keg, etc. Lastly, consider the pros and cons for pursuing such a change...fewer hangovers, better class attendance, clearer memory, fewer calories consumed, more money saved, etc. All this by simply adding 5 – 15-min between drinks...go figure!
+4. Next, explore creative ways to add those 5 to 15 minutes between drinks.
+Drink a nonalcoholic beverage like bottled water, or avoid standing directly next to the keg.
+Finally, consider the benefits of this simple change, such as fewer hangovers, improved class attendance, fewer regrets the next day, fewer calories consumed, more money saved, and more.
+All of this can be achieved just by adding 5 to 15 minutes between drinks.

-6. Drinking on an empty stomach?
-What time do you generally eat dinner.
-If you live on campus, most dining halls are open from 4:30 PM – 7 PM, with many students eating between 5:30 and 6:30, “just like home.”
-What time do you generally go out when you socialize.
-Chances are pretty good not until 10 PM or later.
-Now, if the time between dinner and socializing, that is, "imbibing," is 3+ hours, you are essentially drinking on an empty stomach.
-Eat dinner later on nights you intend to go out and “snack” before leaving (and through your time out).
+6. I like to ask students what time they usually eat dinner.
+If they live on campus, most dining halls are open from 4:30 PM to 7 PM, with many students eating between 5:30 and 6:30, "just like home."
+Then I ask what time they usually go out when they socialize.
+Chances are high that most students go out after 9 PM, with many not until 10 PM or later.
+If there is a gap of over three hours between dinner and socializing, the student may drink on an empty stomach.
+Students could eat dinner later if they plan to go out and then snack before leaving and throughout the outing.

 7. "Add your harm reduction suggestion as a comment."